-All materials submitted will be kept three (3) years from date of initial receipt.
-Applicants are encouraged to maintain regular contact with the Graduate Programs Office to ensure that all materials have been received and the file has been prepared for submission to the Masters Degrees Admission Committee.
+All materials submitted will be kept three (3) years from the date of initial receipt.
+Applicants are encouraged to maintain regular contact with the Graduate Programs Office to ensure that all materials have been received and the file has been prepared for submission to the Master's Programs Admission Committee.
 Application materials, once submitted, are the property of the University and cannot be returned.

-Minimum Requirements for Full Admission
+Requirements for Full Admission

-- 1. A Bachelor's degree from a regionally accredited institution. - 2.
-Evidence of sound moral character and compatibility with DBU's mission - 3.
-A grade point average of 3.0 or higher on a 4.0 scale in all previous course work. - 4.
-Two letters of recommendation from non-family members. - Satisfactory GRE/GMAT scores as required for specific programs (A "satisfactory" score will depend on the special factors considered by each department, as well as the institutional standards monitored by the Office of Graduate Programs).
+- 1. A Bachelor's degree from a regionally accredited institution; - 2.
+Evidence of sound moral character and compatibility with DBU's mission; - 3.
+A likelihood of academic success as demonstrated by a GPA of 3.0 or higher on a 4.0 scale in all previous course work; - 4.
+Two letters of recommendations from non-family members; - 5.
+A current professional resumé.